 “Which genealogy records membership website should I use?”
 Gems editor Sunny Morton took on that ambitious family history question in her RootsTech 2017 live-streamed lecture, “The Big 4: Comparing Ancestry, FamilySearch, Findmypast and MyHeritage.”
 Watch it below, read reviews of the lecture, and learn about her BRAND NEW guide to understanding these four “Genealogy Giants.”

 The big picture: Which Genealogy Giants website is best for me?

 Each of the major genealogy records membership websites:

-Each site has unique strengths–and each person’s family history research has unique and ever-changing needs.
+It has unique strengths.
+And it’s also true that each person’s family history research has unique and ever-changing needs.
 You may determine that one or two of these sites meets your needs now.
-But learn all you can about what’s on each one so you know your options when your needs or interests change.
+But it’s critically important to learn all you can about each genealogy records website so you know your options when your needs or interests change.

 - Indexed and browse-only historical records

 - Automated record hinting (if you have a tree on the site)